abhinavvv03/Rubber-Duckey/Payload---mimikatz-payload.md

 ENTER
 ```

-# Now, a similar payload using a ducky EXE running script, again copy paste.
+# Now, a similar payload by shutin using a ducky EXE running script, again copy paste.

 Woo!
 Finally posting my own working payload!
 Thanks to overwraith and readmeatuk for their base code that I just tied together.
 This basically does exactly what readmeatuk's code does except you won't need an internet connection.